falkirks/counting-game/README.md

 ### Modifications for online play
 * Simple click and hold to increment
 * Click lasts 0.5 seconds, during this time, other people can screw up.

+### Live Version
+A live version is available at https://counting-game.herokuapp.com